Sarasecellterra/wigstonwebthing/README.md

-# wigstonwebthing
-Wigstonwebsite things code
+# The Wigston College Webthing
-Dont be a dumb, please communicate any changes youve made, and dont forget to leave comments
+Wigston website thing's code.
+Don't be disrespectful and please be sure to communicate any changes you make.